 Many parents are able to work out a solution to this type of parenting issue by sitting down and sensibly discussing the issues and possible solutions, and mediation can act as a great tool here.
-It will always be in the best interests of the child if both parents are able to work together to avoid ongoing conflict and, with the average relocation case costing around $50,000 in legal fees, court should be the last option to consider.
+It will always be in the best interests of the child if both parents are able to work together to avoid ongoing conflict, and court should be the last option to consider.

 Seeking court orders

 In the event that you are unable to reach an agreement regarding relocation, an application can be made under the Family Law Act to ask the court to make the ultimate decision.
 It is important to note that the court cannot make orders restricting the movement of a parent.
 The court does have jurisdiction however to make orders about where a child can live.
 In making a decision, the court’s paramount consideration is whether the relocation would be in the best interests of the child.
 The matters the court will consider in making its judgment are found under section 60CC of the Family Court Act and include: